isiahmeadows/mithril.js/design/core/vnodes.md

 - This simplifies a few things.
 - This makes certain auto-binding patterns easier to specify.
 - This can provide some prop-like magic behavior without actually being a significant maintenance or boilerplate problem.

+Note: after emitting a dynamic vnode, if it emits again while its children are being rendered, it schedules a new render with the new children in the next frame.
+This can occur if a `create` callback in `m("#fragment", {create})` causes the dynamic vnode containing it to return a new vnode, causing an update of this very vnode.

 ### Rendering